-If we do get curious about making our money work for us, we may hear, “Invest to your level of education.”
+You may have heard this saying before, “Invest to your level of education.”
 What education?
 Financial literacy, at least for our generation and the ones before us, was not taught in schools.
 Lack of knowledge (aka financial intelligence) is a key reason why people feel paralysis about managing their money and investing.
 Or worse, some invest without sufficient knowledge.
 Studies show that the average person does not feel equipped to make informed financial decisions or to confidently manage their money.

 Good news, it’s within our power to change that - and it is up to us to take the decision to make the time to learn.
 Making time is critical.
 In the words of economist Sylvia Porter “Invest in yourself, in your education.
 There’s nothing better.”…Why not start with these two steps?

 The Lingo: understanding key personal finance terms and concepts